akazukin5151/koneko/docs/pages/MANUAL.rst

 lscat app
 ^^^^^^^^^

+This program can be launched with the ``lscat`` command.
+There are 5 modes in this app:

 #.
 Configuration assistant: Interactively guides you to setting up your own config.
 #.
 Browse and manage the cache, filter dirs by mode, and view the illustrations/images offline, with similar but reduced functionality
 #.
-Display a specified path.
+Display a path in the cache.
 Auto-detects which mode it is, providing that it is a valid dir.
 #.
 Displays the 'testgallery' dir in mode 1, offline.
 For internal developer use.
 #.
 Displays the 'testuser' dir in mode 3/4, offline.
 For internal developer use.